SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 - Modem devices are detected, but have no support in macOS.
 - The disable trackpad shortcut (Double tapping the top left corner of the touchpad) does nothing, also seems to be related to VoodooPS2Controller.
 - Fingerprint scanner does not work as there is currently no way to emulate Touch ID, see [Hardware Limitations](https://dortania.github.io/OpenCore-Install-Guide/macos-limits.html#miscellaneous).
+- CFG Lock can't be disabled in the BIOS.

 ## Instructions
 1. Test, test, test.
 I ***DO NOT*** recommend placing this EFI directly on your main hard drive EFI partiton without swapping from RELEASE to DEBUG and test booting from USB first.
 If you need guidance on how to test boot from USB, see: **"What if I don't know how to test an EFI folder?"**